Rapid GPU-Assisted Search and Parameterization-Based Refinement and Continuation of Connections between Tori in Periodically Perturbed Planar Circular Restricted 3-Body Problems: Rapid GPU-Assisted Search for Manifold Intersections

-As the vertices of a quadrilateral in 4D do not determine a plane, it is necessary to consider each quadrilateral as being composed of two triangles for later computational purposes.
-We split the $(i,k)$ quadrilateral into two triangles by connecting the vertex $W(\theta_{i}, s_{k})$ with $W(\theta_{i+1}, s_{k+1})$.
+As the vertices of a quad in 4D do not determine a plane, it is better to consider each quad as being composed of two triangles to allow for linear computations with the mesh.
+We split the $(i,k)$ quad into two triangles by connecting the vertex $W(\theta_{i+1}, s_{k})$ with $W(\theta_{i}, s_{k+1})$.
 Hence, for each ordered pair $(i,k)$, $i=0, \dots, N-1$, $k=1, \dots, M-1$, we have two triangles.
 This gives a triangular mesh for $W$.
 The right of Figure \ref{fig:meshschematic} shows a schematic representation of the mesh construction, illustrating all the points which are connected to each other.

-A 3D projection of an example globalized stable manifold (denoted $W^{s}$) of a 3:4 Jupiter-Europa PERTBP invariant circle is given in Figure \ref{fig:globalmani}; this figure was generated using MATLAB's mesh function, which generates a quadrilateral mesh similar to the one described here.
+A 3D projection of an example globalized stable manifold (denoted $W^{s}$) of a 3:4 resonant Jupiter-Europa PERTBP invariant circle is given in Figure \ref{fig:globalmani}; this figure was generated using MATLAB's mesh function, which generates a quad mesh similar to the one described here.